 Replace the search parameter with your vulnerability ID and use the exploit path displayed in the search results.

 If you are interested, find a good tutorial on the topic (or read the documentation), it’s not possible to explain everything in a few short lines.

 If you want a visual explanation, you can watch this video on how to install Kali Linux on your Raspberry Pi:

 Subscribe to get all the other videos about Raspberry Pi:

-We learned how to install Kali Linux on Raspberry Pi, including the first steps of the system configuration, and some exciting tools to use on this distribution.
+We have seen how to install Kali Linux on Raspberry Pi, including the first steps of the system configuration, and some exciting tools to use on this distribution.

 As I said at the beginning, this article is not exhaustive.
-There are hundreds of apps and most are quite complicated to take in hand which would require an article each, but that was not the goal here.
+There are hundreds of apps and most are quite complicated to take in hand, which would require an article each, but that was not the goal here (in fact, I have another website about Kali Linux that you can check if you’re interested in this topic).